0Xellos/conan-cmake-toolchain-clion-plugin/README.md

 <!-- Plugin description -->
 Conan, the C and C++ package manager, now directly in your IDE.
-List available libraries, install and use them without leaving CLion
+List available libraries, install and use them without leaving CLion.
+This plugin is a variation on the official Conan CLion plugin

 <!-- Plugin description end -->

+## Differences from the official plugin

+This plugin supports only `CMakeToolchain` generator with `cmake_layout`.
+This allows it to make assumptions about location of relevant generated files and, on the other hand, puts looser requirements on Conan CLI and outputs, which makes it somewhat backwards-compatible with Conan 1 (required version >= 1.62).

+That said, please move on to Conan 2.

 ## Using the Plugin